Skip to main content

 NOTE

-If Redfish Collector is being used and it has multiple chassis, the above will ask for user input on which chassis must be included in the recording rules.
+If the Redfish Collector is being used and it has multiple chassis, the above will ask for user input on which chassis must be included in the recording rules.
 Operators must choose the chassis that reports the host power usage.

-The generated rules files have comments explaining the rationale behind estimation of power usage for individual compute units.
+The generated rules files have comments explaining the rationale behind the estimation of power usage for individual compute units.

 IMPORTANT